rmuttha/Speed-Control-of-a-Vehicle-Using-Fuzzy-Logic/README.md

-# Intelligent Cruise Control System Simulation
+# Speed Control of a Vehicle using Fuzzy Logic

 ## Overview